 Body Acne 101: How to Reduce Back and Chest Acne

 Dealing with chest and back acne?
 You’re not the only one.
-Although these breakouts are uncomfortable and difficult to manage, there are certain steps you can take to help reduce these blemishes.
-We spoke with board-certified dermatologist and Skincare.com consultant, Lisa Ginn, MD, to get the official how-to.
+Although these breakouts are uncomfortable and difficult to manage, there are steps you can take to help reduce the blemishes.
+We spoke with board-certified dermatologist and Skincare.com consultant, Lisa Ginn, M.D., to get the official how-to.

 When it comes to acne, it doesn’t stop at the face; chest acne and back acne are just as common.
-And, while breakouts on your face are bad enough, there are thankfully countless concealers and foundations we can use to hide the blemishes.
-When it comes to the rest of our body, coverage can be a lot more difficult — especially in the warmer months when we bare our chests and backs — which is why taking steps to reduce body breakouts is key.
+And while breakouts on your face are bad enough, there are thankfully countless concealers and foundations we can use to hide the blemishes.
+When it comes to the rest of our body, coverage can be a lot more difficult — especially in the warmer months when we bare our chests and backs.
+That’s why taking steps to reduce body breakouts is key.
 Ahead, find the best tips from Dr. Ginn on how to reduce back and chest acne.

 What Causes Back and Chest Acne?